The groundhog hath spoken! Welcome to six more weeks of winter

 (CNN)The groundhog hath spoken!
 Welcome to six more weeks of winter.

-On Friday morning, Punxsutawney Phil scurried out of his little marmot hole saw his shadow.
+On Friday morning, Punxsutawney Phil scurried out of his little marmot hole and saw his shadow.
 This omen indicates a long winter.
 Great.

 Why do we do this?